 The location of your surrogate is something to consider.
 Depending on how involved you would like to be with the surrogate during the process.
 Setting expectations with your surrogate is important, so if you can't make appointments but would like photos or be on the phone during appointments, this can be arranged.

 We follow ASRM guidelines of age 21-39 years old but there are special circumstances where a woman over that age could serve as a surrogate!
-As a woman ages, the risk of complications when carrying a child can increase, however, there are circumstances where 40-year-old women do serve as surrogates.
-The age of a surrogate will depend on the couple's surrogacy standards and comfortability level.
+As women age, the risk of complications when carrying a child can increase, however, there are circumstances where 40-year-old women do serve as surrogates.
+The age of a surrogate will depend on the couple's surrogacy standards and comfort level.

 Most couples place much importance on the health of the surrogate.
 Intended parents are more at peace knowing that their surrogate is committed to a healthy diet and lifestyle.
 If the couple is comfortable enough and has come to an arrangement with the surrogate, they could make a special request for the surrogate to eat a specific diet.